About Blog Contact Pey

 The Story of Holmes Run Acres

 Holmes Run Acres developed in the postwar suburban expansion of Fairfax County, when the area between Falls Church and Annandale was rapidly converting from farmland to residential use.
-The neighborhood was built by multiple developers over roughly a decade, all working within the contemporary residential vocabulary then dominant in the DC market.
+The Luria Brothers built roughly 260 homes in 1951–52 to designs by architects Nicholas Satterlee and Donald Lethbridge — the modernist core that gives the neighborhood its identity — and Gaddy & Gaddy added 71 more homes in 1954–55, bringing the community to roughly 355 homes by the late 1950s.
+That significance is now formally recognized: Holmes Run Acres was listed as a National Register Historic District in 2007 and is a Fairfax County Historic Overlay District.
 The Holmes Run creek corridor, which the county has since developed into a linear trail and park system, gave the neighborhood a natural amenity that has become increasingly valued over time.

 1970s–80s